Project Runway season 3: Episode 13: Finale – Part 1

-Episode 14: Finale - Part 2
+Episode 14: Finale – Part 2

 The remaining designers finish their collections and all of the designers show and are judged in the Bryant Park tents for Spring New York Olympus Fashion Week with no decoy collection.
 Collections were judged based on execution, innovation, and originality.
-The winning designer received an editorial spread in Elle magazine, a mentorship with Macy's in-house INC (International Concepts) Design studio, a year of representation by Designers Management Agency (DMA), a 2007 Saturn Sky Roadster, and $100,000 stipend to start a clothing line.
+The winning designer received an editorial spread in Elle magazine, a mentorship with Macy's in-house INC (International Concepts) Design studio, a year of representation by Designers Management Agency (DMA), a 2007 Saturn Sky, and $100,000 stipend to start a clothing line.
 The winning model is featured and photographed in a fashion spread for US Elle magazine.